johnbrc/MPD-Distribution/modules/MPD-FH/MPD-FH.md/MPD-FH.md

 ### Improvement and Republication ###

 Maize Plant Discipleship has been intentionally developed to be practical, relevant and accessible for use in African and majority world contexts.
-After you have explored and trialled Maize Plant Discipleship resources, if you have ideas about how it might be improved, please let me know.
+After you have explored and trialled Maize Plant Discipleship resources, if you have ideas about how it might be improved, please let me know, via www.maizeplantdiscipleship.info.

 <!--\begin {pause}-->